Section 11: Safer Recruitment

 - Full personal information, including any former names by which the person has been known in the past

 - A full history of employment, both paid and voluntary, since leaving school, including any periods of further education or training.
-This should include start and end dates explanations for leaving and gaps in employment, education or training.
+This should include:

 - Details of any relevant academic and/or vocational qualifications

 - A declaration that the person has no convictions, cautions, or bind-overs, including those regarded as spent.
-This should also include referral to or inclusion on any government list or regulatory body restricting or preventing them from working with children or vulnerable adults.
+This should also include referral to or inclusion on the DBS Children’s or Adult’s Barred List or regulatory body restricting or preventing them from working with children or vulnerable adults.

-Curriculum vitae, drawn up by applicants in place of an application form are not acceptable because these will only contain the information the applicant wishes to present and may omit relevant details.
+Curriculum vitaes, drawn up by applicants in place of an application form are not acceptable because these will only contain the information the applicant wishes to present and may omit relevant details.

 The application form should request both professional and character references, one of which should be from the applicant’s current or most recent employer.
 Additional references may be asked for where appropriate.
 For example, where the applicant is not currently working with children, but has done so in the past, a reference from that employer should be asked for in addition to that from the current or most recent employer if this is different.